apoulain22/TutorialDoc/docs/source/tutorialbl.rst

    fsch(res, w, x0, y0, nx, ny, xc, yc, vol, volf, gh, cp, cv, prandtl, gam, rgaz, cs, muref, tref, cs, k2, k4, im, jm)

-Then, the construction of the Jacobian follows a similar procedure:
+Then, the construction of the Jacobian follows an iterative procedure:

 #.
-Definition of a test-vector with :func:`testvector`
+Definition of a test-vector with :func:`testvector`.
 #.
-Apply the linearised BC
+Apply the linearised BC.
 #.
-Apply the linearised residual
+Apply the linearised residual.
 #.
-Indexing of the matrix-vector product to construc the Jacobian with :func:`computejacobianfromjv_relaxed`
+Indexing of the matrix-vector product to construc the Jacobian with :func:`computejacobianfromjv_relaxed`.

 The Jacobian is constructed in a CSR PETSc format: